carolitascl/delete-files-with-rm-to-trash/README.md

     # Check if item is a folder
     if [ -d "$item" ]; then
       if [ "$recursive" = false ] && [ "$delete_dirs" = false ]; then
-        echo "\nWarning: Can not delete '$item'.
+        echo -e "\nWarning: Can not delete '$item'.
 Is a folder" >&2 continue
       fi